Timeline of HIV/AIDS: 1980s

 April 28 – Sandy Ford, a drug technician at the Centers for Disease Control, writes her superiors a memo on an unusual cluster of pneumocystis pneumonia and Kaposi's sarcoma cases she has identified.
-Ford was in charge of CDC distribution of pentamidine, a medicine used to treat pneumocystis pneumonia, and she had noticed a surge in young homosexual men with the disease, which only appears in individuals with suppressed immune systems.
+Ford was in charge of CDC distribution of pentamidine, a medicine used to treat pneumocystis pneumonia, and she had noticed a surge in young homosexual men with the disease, which appears only in individuals with suppressed immune systems.
 Her memo begins the CDC's investigation into the disease.

 May 18 – Lawrence Mass becomes the first journalist in the world to write about the epidemic, in the New York Native, a gay newspaper.
 A gay tipster overheard his physician mention that some gay men were being treated in intensive-care units in New York City for a strange pneumonia.
 "Disease Rumors Largely Unfounded" was the headline of Mass' article, which ran on page 7.
 Mass repeated a New York City public health official's claims that there was no wave of disease sweeping through the gay community.
 At this point, however, the Centers for Disease Control (CDC) had been investigating the outbreak that Mass' source dismissed for about a month.

 June 4 – Brent Thomas, the Associate Editor of The Advocate magazine, dies from AIDS complications.